riferrei/kafka-connect-pulsar/README.md

 Once the build finishes, a new directory called `connector` will be created with the connector JAR file inside it.

-## Testing the connector
+### 3 - Starting the environment

 In order to validate if the connector is working as expected, as well as to validate the behavior of possible configurations, [examples](/examples) of the connector have been created for testing purposes.
 The fastest way to test the connector without having to worry in installing Pulsar and Kafka is using Docker.
 This repository contains a [docker-compose.yml](docker-compose.yml) file that can be used to quickly spin up Pulsar, Zookeeper, Kafka, and Kafka Connect with a single-command.

-Go ahead and execute the following command:
+Start the environment with the following command:

 ```bash
 docker-compose up